pulp/pulp/docs/contributing/architecture/rest-api.rst

 Other methods are supported by DRF, and might be more appropriate in specific use-cases, but cursor-based pagination provides the best support for our largest set of data, which is Content stored in a Repository (or Repositories).
-By default, an object's UUID is used for the purposes of cursor-based pagination, allowing an API user to reliably consume large datasets with no duplicated entries.
+By default, an object's id is used for the purposes of cursor-based pagination, allowing an API user to reliably consume large datasets with no duplicated entries.